Davide64-dev/FEUP_PFL_Momentum/README.md

 ## Instalation and Execution
 To install the game it is necessary to download the PFL_TP1_T09_Momentum_1.zip and unzip it.
-Inside the src directory, we have the file menu.pl which we have to consult and then start the game by running the predicate play/0.
+Inside the src directory, we have the file play.pl which we have to consult and then start the game by running the predicate play/0.

 (**insert picture 1**)